-Understanding the Permitted Paid Engagement Visa UK 2026
+Permitted Paid Engagement Visa UK: 2026 Overview

-The Permitted Paid Engagement (PPE) visa route enables international professionals to visit the UK and receive payment for specific, pre-arranged professional engagements.
+The Permitted Paid Engagement (PPE) route enables international professionals to visit the UK and receive payment for specific, pre-arranged professional engagements.
 Unlike a standard UK visitor visa which prohibits paid work, the PPE category explicitly permits receiving payment for qualifying activities such as lectures, performances, conferences, and legal proceedings.

-The PPE category is designed for experts, professionals, and specialists who have been formally invited by a UK-based organisation to participate in activities that align with their professional expertise.
+The PPE category is designed for experts, professionals, and specialists who have been formally invited by a UK-based organisation to participate in activities aligned with their professional expertise.
 This includes academics giving guest lectures, artists performing at events, sportspersons competing in tournaments, lawyers representing clients in UK proceedings, and conference speakers sharing their knowledge.

 | Professional Category | Permitted Activities | Who Can Invite |